 10. LinkedIn's Mobile Traffic

 With the rise of the usage of mobile devices, mobile web traffic has logically increased along with it.
-As a matter of fact, overall mobile traffic is expected to increase five-fold between 2018 and 2024.
+As a matter of fact, overall mobile traffic is expected to increase by more than three-fold between 2022 and 2028.

-Currently, the majority of overall internet usage is mobile, and LinkedIn is certainly no exception to this: 57 percent of LinkedIn’s traffic comes from mobile devices (LinkedIn, 2018).
+Currently, much of the global internet usage is mobile, and LinkedIn is certainly no exception to this: 43.1 percent of LinkedIn’s traffic comes from mobile devices (Semrush, 2023).

-Even though this is a relatively low figure compared to Facebook (at 88 percent) and YouTube (at 70 percent), the fact that LinkedIn gets most of its traffic from mobile devices should be a big enough motivation for ecommerce store owners to consider a mobile commerce strategy – at least for their LinkedIn marketing efforts.
+Even though this is a relatively low figure compared to Facebook (at 60.6 percent) and YouTube (at 86.8 percent), the fact that LinkedIn gets a significant amount of its traffic from mobile devices should be a big enough motivation for ecommerce store owners to consider a mobile commerce strategy—at least for their LinkedIn marketing efforts.

 These LinkedIn statistics serve to help you better understand the platform and its users.
 That way, you can mine its potential to the maximum to drive traffic from LinkedIn to your website.

 So if you’re not already on it, you might want to consider jumping on the bandwagon and use these LinkedIn statistics to your advantage before your competitors who are already on there get too far ahead.

 Summary: LinkedIn Statistics